7 retirement-planning myths to dispel

 Medicare is all you need in retirement

-The federal health care program is a lifesaver for those older than 65 and also younger people with disabilities.
+The federal health care program, Medicare, is a lifesaver for those older than 65 and also younger people with disabilities.
 But its coverage is hardly comprehensive.

 "While Medicare does help with medical costs, it does not pay for everything," says Rutledge.
 Many times, it covers only a portion of your doctor visit or treatment.
 There are co-pays and/or deductibles for most treatments."